genfhk/futureDocs/_site/README.md

 # ctod
-Committing to Documentation: The Site!
+Committing to Documentation: The template!